Esukhia/Admin/.github/ISSUE_TEMPLATE/rfj.md

 ### 3. Other options
 _Have you considered other ways to solve this problem?
 Why didn't you choose them?_

-### 4. Deliverable Description
+### 4. Deliverable Targets
-_List the quantifiable, tangible items that this job will produce.
-Include quantity metrics and descriptions of the quality requirements.
-Use examples to illustrate the deliverables._
+_List the quantifiable, tangible items that this job will produce._

-### 4. Definition of a Deliverable Unit
+### 4. Unit Definition and Examples
-_List the quantifiable, tangible items that this job will produce.
-Include quantity metrics and descriptions of the quality requirements.
+_ Include quantity metrics and descriptions of the quality requirements.
 Use examples to illustrate the deliverables._

 ### 5. Constraints
-*What constraints—–including deadlines, budget, or other requirements––should PechaJobs consider?*
+*Pick one of the 3 options: Cheap & Cheap, Fast & Good or Cheap & Fast and fill in the following.*

-🕑 Time constraint:
+- 🕑 Deadline:
-💵 Budget constraint:
+- 💵 Budget:
-👌 Quality constraint:
+- 👌 Quality:

 ### 6. Keyword definitions
 *Define any new or important concepts used in the summary (section one) or job decription and scope (section three).*